trevorswan11/Bootleg-Balloons-TD/README.md

 # Bootleg-Balloons-TD
 This is an adapted version of April Li's BTD game, written in C++, it will be worked on over the next few months as I learn how to use C++ and OpenGL.
 Most (previously implemented) game mechanics will remain unchanged, but the techniques to handle game events will most likely change quite a bit.
-I also intend on implementing more mechanics to better reflect BTD5 (BTD6 is slightly more advanced than I have the time for currently).
+I also intend on implementing more mechanics to better reflect BTD5 (BTD6 is slightly more advanced than I have the time for currently, but there will be hints of BTD6 in this implementation).

 ## Original README
 ```md